 Dr. Hamdullah Mohib

-Afghan Ambassador to the United States
+Afghanistan’s National Security Advisor and Former Afghan Ambassador to the United States

 Embassy of Afghanistan

-As Ambassador, he has focused on highlighting the critical yet under-credited role of cultural and peace initiatives, women, and youth in re-creating Afghanistan.
-To this end, his priorities have included engaging with the Afghan diaspora across the United States; elevating the efforts of Afghan women toward social, political, and economic development; engaging with active US military and veterans who have served in Afghanistan; and implementing a comprehensive cultural and public diplomacy initiative within US schools, universities, and local organizations.
+As Ambassador, he focused on highlighting the critical yet under-credited role of cultural and peace initiatives, women, and youth in re-creating Afghanistan.
+To this end, his priorities included engaging with the Afghan diaspora across the United States; elevating the efforts of Afghan women toward social, political, and economic development; engaging with active US military and veterans who have served in Afghanistan; and implementing a comprehensive cultural and public diplomacy initiative within US schools, universities, and local organizations.

 Before being appointed Ambassador to the United States, Dr. Hamdullah Mohib served as Deputy Chief of Staff to H.E.
 The President of the Islamic Republic of Afghanistan.
-The role included oversight of the spokesperson’s office, the office of correspondence and diplomatic communications, protocol office, petitions office, and the Presidential secretariat.
+The role included oversight of the spokesperson’s office, the office of correspondence and diplomatic communications, protocol office, petitions office, and the Presidential Secretariat.

 During his tenure at the Presidential Palace, his role involved liaising with governmental counterparts and drafting of bilateral and multilateral agreements.
 Dr. Mohib also engaged in the substantive preparation and implementation of official presidential visits to over a dozen countries as part of the administration’s strategy for geopolitical and economic integration.
 Dr. Mohib led the presidential negotiating team for several inter-government cooperation agreements and the formulation of Afghanistan’s national development “Realizing Self-Reliance” reform strategy.